deoache/b-lepton-met/README.md

 The json files containing the datasets will be saved in the `wprime_plus_b/fileset/coffea-casa` or `wprime_plus_b/fileset/lxplus` directories, depending on which script is executed.

-## Submitting jobs

-[Coffea-Casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is easier to use and more convenient for beginners, however still somewhat experimental, so for large inputs and/or processors which may require heavier cpu/memory using HTCondor at lxplus is recommended.
+### Before submitting

 Before submitting jobs, make sure you have the facility (`coffea-casa` or `lxplus`) datasets by typing:

 ```bash
 python3 process_filesets.py --<facility>
 ```

+## Submitting jobs

+[Coffea-Casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is easier to use and more convenient for beginners, however still somewhat experimental, so for large inputs and/or processors which may require heavier cpu/memory using HTCondor at lxplus is recommended.

 ### Submitting jobs at Coffea-Casa